ibm-cloud-docs/containers/cs_ingress.md

         {: pre}
 2. Configure a Kubernetes endpoint that defines the external location of the app that you want to include into the cluster load balancing.
     1. Open your preferred editor and create an endpoint configuration file that is named, for example, `myexternalendpoint.yaml`.
     2. Define your external endpoint.
 Include all public IP addresses and ports that you can use to access your external app.
+Note that the name of the endpoint must be the same as the name of the service that you defined in the previous step, `myexternalservice`.

         ```
         kind: Endpoints